Reubencfernandes/PhantomGuard/README.md

 - Use `npm run dev` to run the bot.

 ## Information
-- PhantomGuard is a private modeation bot for PhantomDEV
+- PhantomGuard is a private moderation bot for PhantomDEV
 - We use AWS Free hosting to host PhantomGuard
 - If you would like to join our development team, simply head over to our Support Discord and let us know